genericmoniker/mirror/README.md

     cd mirror
     pip install -r requirements.txt

+### Weather ###

 Create instance/config.py in the mirror directory, with:

     FORECAST_API_KEY = '<your forecast.io api key here>'
     FORECAST_LOCATION = '<lat>,<long>'

+### Agenda ###

+Follow [steps a through f here](https://goo.gl/5ao8u2) to get a client id json file, but save it as "google_client_id.json" in the instance directory.

+Then run agenda.py, which will launch your default browser so that you can authorize the mirror application for read-only access to your Google Calendars.
+This will save google_calendar_creds.json into the instance directory, which will allow the mirror access.
+You can do this on a desktop machine and copy google_calendar_creds.json to your Pi if that's easier.